frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ### Conceptual Simplicity

-Frictionless Transform is not more than a list of functions that accepts a source resource/package object and returns a target resource/package object.
-Every function updates the input's metadata and data - and that's it.
-Thanks to this simplicity even a non-technical user can read the [source code](https://github.com/frictionlessdata/frictionless-py/blob/7ad8e692ad00131cdc9fa51258d8b860c62e77bc/frictionless/transform/resource.py#L7) of the transform function and understand how it works.
-We tried to make this simple, because understanding the tools you use can be really important for mastering them.
+Frictionless Transform can be thought of as a list of functions that accept a source resource/package object and return a target resource/package object.
+Every function updates the input's metadata and data - and nothing more.
+We tried to make this straightforward and conceptually simple, because we want our users to be able to understand the tools and master them.

 ### Metadata Matters